Homeschooling in Spanish and English

 - Keep one child up after bedtime to spend a few minutes working on reading in your minority language.
 Even 15 minutes a couple times a week will produce great results.

 There are as many ways to implement a Morning Time as there are families!
 If you are a Spanish-speaking family interested in implementing a more in-depth Morning Time in your home, you can find easy-to-follow Spanish Morning Time Plans here.

 Be encouraged that it is possible to teach your minority language at home whether you choose to go all in and homeschool in Spanish full-time, or whether you carve our small pockets of time to learn together as a family.

 The work is hard, but worth it!

-Author: Lauren Stengele is a non-native Spanish speaker, language teacher, and bilingual homeschooling mom.
-She is passionate about creating homeschooling resources for bilingual families.
-She is always up for a conversation on bilingual homeschooling!
+Author: Lauren Stengele is a non-native Spanish speaker, language teacher, and bilingual homeschooling mom who is passionate about creating homeschooling resources for bilingual families.
 You can follow Lauren on her website, Facebook and Instagram.